The Circuitry

 As always this is not a ransom, We do not care about extorting Github, 1 buyer and we shred the data on our end, it looks like our retirement is soon so if no buyer is found we will leak it free.

-TeamPCP added, "As always this is not a ransom, We do not care about extorting Github, 1 buyer and we shred the data on our end, it looks like our retirement is soon so if no buyer is found we will leak it free.
+TeamPCP continued, “As always this is not a ransom, We do not care about extorting Github, 1 buyer and we shred the data on our end, it looks like our retirement is soon so if no buyer is found we will leak it free.
 If you are interested.
-Send your offers to the communications below, we are not interested in under 50k, the best offer will get it."
+Send your offers to the communications below, we are not interested in under 50k, the best offer will get it.”

 The Trivy breach also affected the LiteLLM open-source Python library in an attack that infected tens of thousands of devices with its "TeamPCP Cloud Stealer" information-stealing malware.

-The Trivy breach also affected the LiteLLM open-source Python library in an attack that infected tens of thousands of devices with its "TeamPCP Cloud Stealer" information-stealing malware.
-More recently, the cybercrime gang was also linked to the "Mini Shai-Hulud" supply-chain campaign (which impacted the devices of two OpenAI employees) and threatened to leak the Mistral AI source code stolen using compromised CI/CD credentials.
+The same Trivy compromise also hit the LiteLLM open-source Python library, delivering the group’s “TeamPCP Cloud Stealer” information-stealing malware to tens of thousands of devices.
+More recently TeamPCP was connected to the “Mini Shai-Hulud” supply-chain operation, which reached devices belonging to two OpenAI employees, and it threatened to publish Mistral AI source code obtained through stolen CI/CD credentials.

 EXPERT TAKE